Eastern Iowa Community College District

 |Carnegie Classification||Associate's Colleges: Mixed Transfer/Vocational & Technical-High Nontraditional||Associate's Colleges: Mixed Transfer/Vocational & Technical-High Nontraditional|

 |Institution Level||At least 2 yrs but < 4 yrs||At least 2 but less than 4 years|

 |Sports||Cross Country, SoccerCross Country, Soccer,|

 - Eastern Iowa Community College District is an open admissions institution.
 The college strives to offer a quality education at an affordable tuition.
-In addition, in cooperation with other community colleges, EICCD offers a full online AA Degree program.
+The college offers college transfer majors, career technology programs and several online programs.

-- The nearest community college to Eastern Iowa Community College District is Kaplan University-Davenport Campus (2.8 miles away).
+The nearest community college to Eastern Iowa Community College District is Ross College-Quad Cities (3.0 miles away).

 - College Location Mi.
 Students

 - 76 students | 3.00 Mi2119 Kimberly Rd.